fairtracks/fairtracks.net/content/markdown/fair/fair-06-validation.md

 metadata schemas with versions of the ontologies they depend on.
 For [FAIRtracks standard](/standards/#standards-01-fairtracks), as well as the [augmentation](#fair-05-augmentation) and validation services, we decided to only relate to the most recent version of each ontology.
-Our reasoning behind this choice is detailed in _Tech note #1_ (to the side).
+Our reasoning behind this choice is detailed in _Technical note #1_ (to the side).
 If you know more about this than we do, [please let us know!](/community/).

 </ui-fairtracks-content>